 Cannabis is sought-after for many reasons- while some users enjoy the physically relaxing and mentally uplifting effects of cannabis for recreational purposes, others enjoy the medical perks it can give, such as helping to counteract pain or help you sleep.
-While these effects are often attributed to cannabinoids such as THC, the terpenes in cannabis also have a significant impact on the kind of effects you experience.
+While these terpene effects are often attributed to cannabinoids such as THC, the terpenes in cannabis also have a significant impact on the kind of terpene effects you experience.

 Terpenes are naturally occurring organic compounds that can be found in many types of plants.
 For instance, flowers, fruits, and herbs are often packed with terpenes.
-Not only do terpenes impact the aroma and taste of various plants, but they can also have fascinating effects on the body when consumed.
+Not only do terpenes impact the aroma and taste of various plants, but they can also have fascinating terpene effects on the body when consumed.
 This is particularly notable with cannabis as terpenes work in conjunction with cannabinoids to provide entourage effects.

 When terpenes and cannabinoids work together, the recreational and medical effects of various cannabis strains are enhanced.
 For instance, some terpenes help with alleviating pain and inflammation whereas others are good for mental issues such as anxiety and stress.
 Of course, they’re also responsible for the unique aroma and taste of each strain.

 Learning about the terpene chart can better help you understand the various terpene effects.

 Hundreds of types of terpenes can be found in cannabis strains, but there are a few that are particularly common.
 Here are some of the most common cannabis terpenes explained.

 Most people think of chemical compounds such as THC and CBD when they think of cannabis.
 However, cannabis strains also contain a wide range of other components that can also contribute to their unique effects.
 For instance, every cannabis strain contains a range of terpenes.